PeterAltmann/SSIdemo/README.md

 ```

+We can now continue the lab.

 ### Issuing a Credential

-Alice and Bob share a connection.
-The flow depends on which party initiates the process and with what.
+Alice and Bob now share a connection.
+The credential issuance flow depends on which party initiates the process and with what.

 1. Holder sends a proposal to the issuer (issuer receives proposal)
 2. Issuer sends an offer to the holder based on the proposal (holder receives offer)